SpringXy/N1ckArg.github.io/README.md

-      "doublem": "BRAWL STARS RANKEDS WHEN?! love you man", "november": "Some people who were born in this month they exist because of love...is not the same about me...", "lz": "One of the few who would have never realized...if I was replaced with something else...is not to late to apologize for what have happened...do it before you see that THING comes back...", "gear" : "I just wanna be myself again...Is that hard to understand?..."
-      "amethyst" : "I wish I could protect myself...just like the amethyst I own does..."
+      "doublem": "BRAWL STARS RANKEDS WHEN?! love you man", "november": "Some people who were born in this month they exist because of love...is not the same about me...", "lz": "One of the few who would have never realized...if I was replaced with something else...is not to late to apologize for what have happened...do it before you see that THING comes back...", "gear" : "I just wanna be myself again...Is that hard to understand?...", "amethyst" : "I wish I could protect myself...just like the amethyst I own does...", "saturn" : "sometimes...people need to be protected...but in my case I don't need protection...I wanna be the one protecting you!", "mercury" : "you've been nothing but sweet with me...and I hope I can repay you back everything you've done for me...", };
-    };

     function checkCode() {